Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Related work

+A DHT-like protocol was first proposed in 1998 by \cite{tewari1998beyond} and popularized in early 2000s by four protocols: CAN~\cite{can}, Chord~\cite{chord}, Pastry~\cite{pastry} and Tapestry~\cite{tapestry}.
 By far, the most popular DHT variation is Kademlia~\cite{kademlia} with numerous applications such as BitTorrent, I2P, and Ethereum.
-A more recent work by \citet{kaashoek2003koorde} further improves algorithm complexity for either lookup time or the number of connections; however, this version is less widespread due to being significantly harder to implement.
+A more recent work~\cite{kaashoek2003koorde} further improves theoretical performance for either lookup time or the number of connections; however, this version is less widespread due to being significantly harder to implement.